Debris from wrecked cargo ship washes onto New Zealand beaches

 "There are a lot of containers and debris in the water and washing up on the beaches," he said.
 An oil sheen was spreading 3kms (1.8 miles) from the stricken vessel and small amounts of oil was washing up on nearby islands and beaches, he added.

-Timber, plastic and dozens of sacks of milk powder also littered the beach after an estimated 200-300 containers stacked in the 236-meter (775-foot) ship were washed into the sea when it broke apart.
+Timber, plastic and dozens of sacks of milk powder also littered the beach after an estimated 200-300 containers stacked in the 236-metre (775-foot) ship were washed into the sea when it broke apart.

 Police said they had closed Waihi Beach to the public after reports of people removing items that had washed up.